yarinmaimon1/Projects/README.md

 This tool is intended for ethical hacking and authorized security testing only.
 Unauthorized use against systems without explicit permission is illegal.

 ------------------------------------------------------
+Forensic File Carving & Memory Analysis Script Overview
+This Bash script automates forensic file analysis by extracting hidden files, network data, and memory artifacts from disk images and memory dumps.
+It leverages Volatility, Binwalk, Foremost, and Bulk Extractor to identify critical evidence for digital forensics and incident response (DFIR).

+Features
+✔ File Carving – Uses Foremost and Binwalk to recover deleted or hidden files.
+✔ Memory Analysis – Runs Volatility to extract processes, network connections, registry hives, and more.
+✔ String Extraction – Searches for passwords, usernames, and executable file paths.
+✔ Network Artifact Detection – Identifies PCAP files and extracts network data for further analysis.
+✔ Automated Reporting – Generates a summary of findings and stores results in a ZIP file.

+Disclaimer
+This tool is designed for ethical forensic investigations and authorized security analysis only.
+Unauthorized use against systems without permission is illegal.